Fully farmed Japanese eels

 • Biodiversity Conservation

-In Okinoerabu Island, Kagoshima Prefecture, efforts are being made to develop artificial seedling production of Japanese eels.
-Seedlings refer to juvenile fish used in aquaculture.
-Eel farming uses glass eels as seedlings, but the glass eels used as seedlings are only naturally caught in estuarine areas, and artificially produced glass eels are not used.
+We are working on the development of artificial seedling production for Japanese eel on Okinoerabu Island, Kagoshima Prefecture.
+"Seedlings" refer to juvenile fish used in aquaculture.
+Eel farming uses glass eels as seedlings, but currently, only wild glass eels caught in estuaries are used as seedlings, and artificially produced glass eels are not yet utilized.

-Due to the decline in population, the Japanese eel was designated as an endangered species (category IB, species at high risk of extinction in the near future) on the IUCN Red List in 2014.
-Because of this rarity, glass eels are also called "white diamonds," and issues such as poaching have arisen.
-If mass production through seedling production is realized, it will enable the commercialization of complete aquaculture of Japanese eels, contributing to market stabilization, prevention of overfishing of natural resources, and the preservation of Japan's food culture and marine resources.
-Additionally, it is believed that it can contribute to the local economy as a new industry in Okinoerabu Island.
+Due to a decline in population, the Japanese eel was designated as an Endangered IB species (species facing a high risk of extinction in the near future) on the IUCN Red List in 2014.
+Because of their rarity, glass eels are also known as "white diamonds," and issues such as poaching have arisen.
+If mass production through seedling production becomes possible, the complete cultivation and commercialization of Japanese eel can be achieved, contributing to market stability, the prevention of overfishing of natural resources, and the preservation of Japanese food culture and marine resources.
+Furthermore, we believe it can also contribute to the local economy as a new industry on Okinoerabu Island.

 Research Institute on Okinoerabu Island